smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Samp-Ack-Nack-Packet: **\| SAMP-ACK-NACK-AND-TTL \| OPTIONAL-EXTRA-HEADERS \| LAST-HOP \| Target-Address \| ACK-CHESKSUM \|**

-where SAMP-ACK-NACK-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0]=1, bits[1..3] equal to a 3-bit constant SAMP_ACK_NACK_PACKET, bit [4] being EXTRA-HEADERS-PRESENT, and bits [5..] being TTL; OPTIONAL-EXTRA-HEADERS is present only if EXTRA-HEADERS-PRESENT flag is set, LAST-HOP is an id of the transmitting node, Target-Address is described above, and ACK-CHECKSUM represents SACCP checksum (?) of the packet being acknowledged.
+where SAMP-ACK-NACK-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0]=1, bits[1..3] equal to a 3-bit constant SAMP_ACK_NACK_PACKET, bit [4] being EXTRA-HEADERS-PRESENT, and bits [5..] being TTL; OPTIONAL-EXTRA-HEADERS is present only if EXTRA-HEADERS-PRESENT flag is set, LAST-HOP is an id of the transmitting node, Target-Address is described above, and ACK-CHECKSUM represents SACHECKSUM-16 if the packet being acknowledged.

 Samp-Ack-Nack-Packet with IS-LOOP-ACK flag is generated either by destination, or by the node which has found that the next hop already has NEXT-HOP-ACKS flag (see details in 'Guaranteed Uni-Cast' section above); generating node always specifies itself as a target.
 Samp-Ack-Nack-Packet with IS-LOOP-ACK flag MUST NOT have IS-NACK flag.